Parametric determinism: Formal rationality and dialectical reason

-If one considered only one of these aspects, one might judge people's actions "irrational", but if all three aspects are taken into account, what people do may appear "very reasonable".
 Dialectical theory aims to demonstrate this, by linking different "logical levels" together as a total picture, in a non-arbitrary way.
 "Different logical levels" means that particular determinants regarded as irrelevant at one level of analysis are excluded, but are relevant and included at another level of analysis with a somewhat different (or enlarged) set of assumptions depending on the kind of problem being investigated.